 Students and employees with medically recognized and documented disabilities and who are in need of special accommodation, have an obligation to notify the university of their needs.
 Employees should contact Human Resource Services.
-Students in need of accommodation should contact the Coordinator for Student with Disabilities in the Counseling Center.
+Students in need of accommodation should contact the director of disability support services.

-Individuals who believe this policy has been violated may contact a member of the University Grievance Committee or their supervisor.
+Individuals who believe this policy has been violated may contact a member of the University Dispute Reolution Committee or their supervisor.

-POLICY ON SEXUAL MISCONDUCT
+SEXUAL MISCONDUCT POLICY